fabiomercorio/fabiomercorio.github.io/publications.md

 @inproceedings{SENTIRE2020,
-author={Lorenzo Malandri and Fabio Mercorio and  Mario Mezzanzanica and Navid Nobani}, title={MEET: A Method for Embeddings Evaluation for Taxonomic Data }, journal={SENTIRE-Sentiment Elicitation from Natural Text for Information Retrieval and Extraction, ICDM workshop (to appear)}, year={2020}
+author={Lorenzo Malandri and Fabio Mercorio and  Mario Mezzanzanica and Navid Nobani}, title={MEET: A Method for Embeddings Evaluation for Taxonomic Data }, booktitle={SENTIRE-Sentiment Elicitation from Natural Text for Information Retrieval and Extraction, ICDM workshop (to appear)}, year={2020}
 }